Mai Mihara: 2016–2017 season: Four Continents champion

 In September, Mihara competed at her first Challenger Series competition, the 2016 CS Nebelhorn Trophy.
 Ranked second in the short program and first in the free skate, she won the gold medal ahead of Russia's Elizaveta Tuktamysheva.
 Her Grand Prix debut came the following month at the 2016 Skate America.
 She was awarded the bronze medal, behind American skaters Ashley Wagner and Mariah Bell, after placing second in the short and third in the free.
 She finished fourth at her next Grand Prix assignment, the 2016 Cup of China.

-In December 2016, Mihara took bronze at the Japan Championships, ranking fifth in the short and second in the free.<ref name= In February 2017, she placed fourth in the short and first in the free at the Four Continents Championships in Gangneung, South Korea, outscoring Canada's Gabrielle Daleman by 3.94 points for the gold medal.
+In December 2016, Mihara took bronze at the Japan Championships, ranking fifth in the short and second in the free.
+In February 2017, she placed fourth in the short and first in the free at the Four Continents Championships in Gangneung, South Korea, outscoring Canada's Gabrielle Daleman by 3.94 points for the gold medal.

 In March 2017, Mihara competed at the 2017 World Championships in Helsinki, Finland.
 Ranked fifteenth in the short program after doubling and falling on a planned triple flip, Mihara ranked fourth in the free skate and climbed to fifth overall.
 In April, she competed as part of Team Japan at the 2017 World Team Trophy.
 She achieved a personal best of 72.10 points in the short program and scored a Japanese national record of 146.17 points in the free skate.
 She finished second behind Medvedeva and 0.83 ahead of compatriot Wakaba Higuchi while Team Japan won the gold medal.